1.

 16.

 A 14-year-old male has a history of severe Hemophilia A with Factor VIII levels < 1%.
 He developed bleeding in his right knee at 1 year of age.
 Since that time, he has been receiving prophylaxis with Factor VIII, 30 units/kg three times a week.
-Despite this, he still required many Factor VIII infusions for breakthrough bleeding episodes.
+Despite this, he still has required many Factor VIII infusions for breakthrough bleeding episodes.

 A .
 None